KGVikas/ecommerce-customer-intelligence/README.md

 ### 🔍 Overview
 This repository implements an end-to-end Python analytics workflow for the **Olist e-commerce dataset**.
 It automates raw data ingestion, cleaning (ETL), RFM (Recency, Frequency, Monetary) feature engineering, and presents actionable insights via an interactive **Streamlit** dashboard.
 The project is modular, reproducible, and built for clarity and extension.

-⚠️ Note: The data/raw/ and data/processed/ folders contain a .gitkeep placeholder.
-You must download the raw CSV files from Kaggle and place them in data/raw/.
+⚠️ Note: The data/raw/ and data/processed/ folders contain a README.txt placeholder with the message: "This folder is empty.
+Add raw CSVs and run ETL to generate processed files."
+Download the raw CSV files from Kaggle and place them in data/raw/.
 Run the ETL pipeline to generate the processed files in data/processed/.

 ---